How Acetyl-L-Carnitine Burns Fat and Powers the Brain

 Acetyl-L-carnitine for mood, memory and cognitive decline

-Acetyl-L-carnitine is a supplement form of L-carnitine that can pass your blood-brain barrier, giving it access to the dense collection of mitochondria in your brain, as well as to the mitochondria in the rest of your body.
+ALCAR in supplement form can pass your blood-brain barrier, giving it access to the dense collection of mitochondria in your brain, as well as to the mitochondria in the rest of your body.
 That explains why ALCAR is becoming so popular as a nootropic supplement (something that makes your brain work better).

 Here’s what the research has to say about using ALCAR to make your brain work better:

-- More mental & physical energy: Older men and women who took ALCAR daily saw a significant boost to their physical and mental energy levels, as well as better overall cognitive ability.
+- More mental and physical energy: Older men and women who took ALCAR daily saw a significant boost to their physical and mental energy levels, as well as better overall cognitive ability.

 - Improves cognitive function: People with low carnitine levels see a major decrease in brain function.
 Taking ALCAR improves that brain function.
 A lot.
-In a recent study, 8 out of 14 participants reversed a diagnosis of dementia and returned to their full cognitive abilities after taking ALCAR daily.
+In a 2010 study, eight out of 14 participants reversed a diagnosis of dementia and returned to their full cognitive abilities after taking ALCAR daily.

 - Boosts circulation: In healthy adults, ALCAR increased circulation and nutrient-rich blood flow after a high-fat meal.
 Good blood flow is an essential part of muscle and brain function.